griffio/griffio.github.io/_posts/2014-12-11-autovalue.md

 ~~~

-gradle compileJava task will use the plugin to detect @AutoValue classes and generate the java source to
+The gradle compileJava task will use the plugin to detect @AutoValue classes and generate the java source to a default location src/auto-value/<package/AutoValue_Classname].
+This specific location means it won't conflict with other similar plugins.
-src/auto-value/<package/AutoValue_Classname]

 The AutoValue_ class wont exist before the annotation processor runs.
-The create method can return null initially.
+The static create method can return null initially.
+More than one static factory creation method can be used and given any name.

 ---